 For example, if you have the A and Rh antigens, your blood type is A-positive (A+).
 If your blood has the B antigen but not the Rh antigen, your blood type is B-negative (B-).

-Rh blood type is even more important for pregnant women.
-A problem can occur when a woman who has Rh-negative blood becomes pregnant with a baby (fetus) that has Rh-positive blood.
+Rh blood type is even more important during pregnancy.
+A problem can occur when someone who has Rh-negative blood becomes pregnant with a baby (fetus) that has Rh-positive blood.
 This is called Rh incompatibility.
-If the blood of an Rh-positive baby mixes with the blood of an Rh-negative mother during pregnancy or delivery, the mother's immune system makes antibodies.
+If the blood of an Rh-positive baby mixes with Rh-negative blood during pregnancy or delivery, the immune system of the person who is pregnant makes antibodies.
 This antibody response is called Rh sensitization and, depending on when it occurs, can destroy the baby's red blood cells.

 Rh sensitization does not generally affect the health of the baby during the pregnancy in which the sensitization occurs.
 But the health of a baby with Rh-positive blood during a future pregnancy is more likely to be affected.
 After sensitization has occurred, the baby can develop mild to severe problems (called Rh disease or erythroblastosis fetalis).
 In rare cases, if Rh disease is not treated, the baby may die.

-An Rh test is done in early pregnancy to check a woman's blood type.
-If she is Rh-negative, she can get a shot of Rh immunoglobulin that almost always prevents sensitization from occurring.
+An Rh test is done in early pregnancy to check a person's blood type.
+If the person is Rh-negative, they can get a shot of Rh immunoglobulin that almost always prevents sensitization from occurring.
 Problems from Rh sensitization have become very rare since Rh immunoglobulin was developed.

 Why It Is Done